 We performed a retrospective analysis of the consecutively enrolled patients who were diagnosed with a PLG larger than 10 mm by preoperative trans-abdominal ultrasonography or endoscopic ultrasonography (EUS) between March 1, 2003 and April 30, 2009 at Seoul National University Bundang Hospital.
 The study protocol was approved by the Institutional Review Board of our hospital.
 According to our institution’s policy, we recommended cholecystectomy to all patients who had a PLG that was more than 10 mm in size if they were in an operable condition.
 During the study period, a total of 2281 cases of PLG were diagnosed.
 Among them, 12 definite adenomyomatosis lesions with a sonographic “comet tail sign” and 20 lesions that were suspected of being gallbladder cancer that had invaded the liver or other adjacent organs were excluded.
 The 166 cases that did not have sonographic findings available or where polyps were measured by different sonographic equipment were excluded.
 Among the remaining cases, 1743 patients with small polyps (smaller than 10 mm) and 31 patients who did not undergo an operation were also excluded.
-Therefore, 210 patients who underwent cholecystectomy were utimately analyzed in this study (Figure ).
+Therefore, 210 patients who underwent cholecystectomy were utimately analyzed in this study (Figure 1).

 PLGs: Polypoid lesions of the gallbladder.

 Based on the final diagnosis of the pathologic reports, all the polyps were divided into 2 groups: the non-neoplastic polyps (chronic cholecystitis, inflammatory polyps, adenomyomatosis, cholesterolosis or cholesterol polyps) and the neoplastic polyps (adenomatous polyps with low grade dysplasia, adenomatous polyps with high grade dysplasia, adenocarcinoma).

 The following parameters of all patients were recorded and analyzed: the demographic features, including age, gender, a smoking history, a history of drinking alcohol, the presence of diabetes mellitus (DM), the presence of hypertension, clinical symptoms, measurements of obesity, a complete blood count, a routine chemistry panel, the fasting glucose level and the lipid profiles.
 The body mass index (BMI) was calculated by dividing the weight in kilograms by the square of the height in meters.
 Obesity was defined as a BMI > 25 kg/m2 according to the Asian-Pacific criteria for obesity.
 Clinical symptoms were defined as abdominal pain that was compatible with biliary colic, such as right upper quadrant pain with or without radiation pain that becomes aggravated with eating a fatty meal.

 The radiologic reports were retrospectively reviewed by one experienced radiologist to describe and record the polyp size, the echogenicity, the echo pattern, the number of lesions, the location of lesion, lesion combined with gallbladder stones, the size change of the lesion and the duration of the size change.
 The histologic findings of all the resected specimens were retrospectively reviewed by one experienced pathologist.